Androz2091/discord-giveaways/README.md

 -   **options.messages.giveaway**: the message that will be displayed above the embeds.
 -   **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is ended.
--   **options.messages.timeRemaining**: the message that displays the remaining time (the timer).
+-   **options.messages.drawing**: the message that displays the drawing timestamp.
 -   **options.messages.inviteToParticipate**: the message that invites users to participate.
 -   **options.messages.winMessage**: the message that will be displayed to congratulate the winner(s) when the giveaway is ended.
 -   **options.messages.embedFooter**: the message displayed at the bottom of the embeds.
 [Can be deactivated and iconURL can be set](https://discord-giveaways.js.org/global.html#EmbedFooterObject).
 -   **options.messages.noWinner**: the message that is displayed if no winner can be drawn.
 -   **options.messages.winners**: simply the word "winner" in your language.
 -   **options.messages.endedAt**: simply the words "Ended at" in your language.
--   **options.messages.units.seconds**: simply the word "seconds" in your language.
--   **options.messages.units.minutes**: simply the word "minutes" in your language.
--   **options.messages.units.hours**: simply the word "hours" in your language.
--   **options.messages.units.days**: simply the word "days" in your language.

-**Note**: units should be in the plural.

 For example: